scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

-# nyt_sentiment_analyzer .py package
-Sentiment Analysis of N.Y.
+# Sentiment Analysis of N.Y.
 Times Articles about 2020 U.S. Presidential Candidates

 This script performs EDA on data & trains a stacked machine learning model to perform sentiment analysis of U.S. Presidential Candidates, using the N.Y.
 Times Article Search API.
 Ths is a multi-class classification problem, predicting positive, neutral and negative sentiment.